Aboriginal and Torres Strait Islander viewers should use caution viewing this post, as it may contain mentions of deceased persons.

 Spinifex and sand.
 Jolting along an invisible desert track in the middle of the Australian desert, guided by two Aboriginal elders, we’re surrounded by nothing but red sand and waist-high spinifex grass.
 But somewhere in this desert there is water.

-We’re in the heart of Martu country, where Conservancy scientists are using remote data loggers to understand the impacts of feral camels on desert waterholes.
+We’re in the heart of Martu country, where Nature Conservancy scientists are using remote data loggers to understand the impacts of feral camels on desert waterholes.
 The large GPS screen bolted to the Land Cruiser dash, though accurate, is utterly useless as neither our track nor our destination are on a map.

 But elder Thelma Judson knows the way.
 Pointing silently, she redirects Eddie back onto the track only she can see.
 “Not far,” she says.